learningmachineslab/tutorials/README.md

 4. If your Python notebook has library requirements please update the environment.yml file to reflect the new requirements.
 5. For new notebooks please create a branch with a relevant title and commit and then merge with the master.
 This will avoid conflicts for people working on different topics.

 If you have questions people are always available on Slack!
+You can find more contact information [on the group webpage](https://learningmachineslab.github.io/)